Meet the Team

 Meet Our Board

 Our board is a collective of local community organizers and community residents who grew up or currently live and or work in Lincoln Heights.
-Motivated by the resilience and power growing within community spaces of Lincoln Heights, we founded this organization to serve our community’s low—income, immigrant, and long-term residents and to protect our community’s autonomy and identity.
+Motivated by the resilience and power growing within community spaces of Lincoln Heights, we founded this organization in 2024 to serve our community’s low—income, immigrant, and long-term residents and to protect our community’s autonomy and identity.

 Diego J. Zapata